 A well-executed set piece can be an absolute game-changer.

-When it comes to set pieces, the number of successfully executed repetitions during training is what makes real game execution look like absolutely effortless.
+When it comes to set pieces, the number of successfully executed repetitions during training is what makes real game execution look effortless.

 There are different levels and types of set pieces, though.
 Each requires a different degree of creativity, synchronization, and even acting.
 Each requires different levels of involvement as well.
 Some set pieces, like the frequently seen shot on goal, only need one player.
 Other set pieces, like corner kicks, could involve the entire team.
-But one thing that every set piece has in common is the need for choreographing and rehearsing during training in order to achieve perfect execution in the real game.
+But one thing that every set piece has in common is the need for choreographing and rehearsing during training in order to successfully execute in the real game.

-The idea of training and rehearsing the details of set pieces falls perfectly in line with the rest of the 3four3 philosophy – specifically that players must be trained on how to execute exactly what is needed.
+The idea of training and rehearsing the details of set pieces falls squarely in line with the rest of the 3four3 philosophy – specifically, that players must be trained on how to execute exactly what is needed.